sbradley7777/emacs.d/FAQ.md

 ## Python Development

 *Questions specific to Python programming and development environment setup.*

+> **Note:** LSP (Language Server Protocol) integration for Python using Eglot and pylsp is temporarily disabled and is planned to be re-introduced in a future update.

 ### Q: How does virtual environment detection work?